Landscape Ecology, Remote Sensing, and Decision Support for Natural Resources Management

 Current Position

 I am an applied landscape ecologist with expertise in vegetation ecology, remote sensing, integrated landscape modeling and stakeholder engagement.
 I lead interdisciplinary teams in landscape-scale studies of Nature-based Climate Solutions provided by wetlands and working lands.
-Research topics address coastal ecosystem controls on hurricane impacts, carbon sequestration in tidal marshes, drought resilience in cropland and rangeland, and sustainability of ecosystem services.
-I integrate models of land use and management, climate and hydrological change to identify potential for climate resilience and adaptation.
+Research topics address coastal ecosystem controls on hurricane impacts and sustainability of ecosystem services.
+I integrate models of land use and management, climate and hydrological change to identify climate adaptation opportunities.
 I analyze multispectral and hyperspectral imagery to quantify ecosystem condition.
-My work spans the spatial extents of U.S. coastal wetlands, the State of California and large landscapes including the Central Valley, California and Puget Sound, Washington.
+My work spans U.S. coastal wetlands, the State of California and the Central Valley, California and Puget Sound, Washington.
 I emphasize the use of open data and open source software to easily reproduce, update and transfer information.
-All projects feature extensive outreach to land managers and landowners to aid natural resources decision making.
+All projects feature extensive outreach to land managers to aid natural resources decision making.

 Current Projects